alterfo/pomodoro/README.md

 pomodoro
 ========

 Not your standard backbone TODO app.
-I needed some backone experience, so I built this.

-I used [grunt-bbb](https://github.com/backbone-boilerplate/grunt-bbb) to easily scaffold modules and develop locally.
+I used [grunt-bbb](https://github.com/backbone-boilerplate/grunt-bbb) to easily scaffold modules, develop locally and deploy to heroku

-You can view a [demo](https://dl.dropbox.com/u/138393/pomodoro/index.html), because of the url that dropbox assigns, it kind of messes with the router
+You can view a [demo](http://pomodoro.demos.dan.shearmur.co.uk/)

 To get it running locally with node